 If you use Word and you need to do a mail merge, you have some different choices.
 For a single letter, see Letter Merge.
 But if you are merging letters for multiple patients then you can either do a query and export the result, or you can link directly to the database.

 - In Open Dental, run the report for the data you need.
 Click Export and select the file location.
 The default is C:\OpenDentalExports.

-- The file will be saved as a text document.
+- The report will be saved as a text document.